Facebook Instagram Pinterest

 You can see the wooden walkway that helps you walk among the seals unharmed—they can bite

 Today, you’ll see the very southern bit of the Skeleton Coast—Cape Cross, which is synonymous with tens of thousands of seals!
-They’re just hanging out on the beach and tourists are able to get really close, which is fun in my book!
+They’re just hanging out on the beach I was able to get really close, which was fun in my book!

 The drive to Cape Cross from Swakopmund takes about 1.5 hours, parking is plentiful, and it’s easy to find since you’re just following the coast up north.